Fed-EINI: An Efficient and Interpretable Inference Framework for Decision Tree Ensembles in Federated Learning

 \subsection{Efficiency Results}

 To show the training efficiency of Fed-EINI, we conduct inference experiments on the federated tree algorithm (GBDT).
-First, we use the same data set for model training and then use the SecureBoost inference framework and Fed-EINI framework for inference.
-We count the total time of these two frameworks in the inference phase.
+First, we use the same dataset for model training and then use the SecureBoost inference framework and Fed-EINI framework for inference.
+We count the time cost of the whole process of inference.

-It can be seen from Figure \ref{fig:teaser}, the efficiency of our proposed inference framework method far exceeds the SecureBoost inference method, In most cases, Fed-EINI's time cost is only one third of that of SecureBoost in inference.
-The average time consumption is reduced by more than 50\%.
-The time cost increases linearly with the number of samples.
+The Guest party holds five features, and the Host party holds the remaining features.
+It can be seen from Figure \ref{fig:teaser}, the efficiency of our proposed inference framework method exceeds the SecureBoost inference method.
+On the credit datasets (Credit1, Credit2), the inference time with our computing method only accounted for about 27\% of the GBDT method.
+On the JDT data set, the average time consumed by our encoding method only accounts for 49\% of the time consumed by GBDT, and in the worst case, this ratio is only 63.4\%.
+We guess that this is due to the imbalance in the division of the JDT data set.
+Guest holds five features, while Host has 108 features.
+In the parallel calculation stage, the encoding time of the Guest is much shorter than that of the Host.
+The Host is always in a computing state, so the efficiency improvement is less than Credit datasets.